trojanface/weatherdashboard/README.md

 # Link to Deployed Application
 [View here](https://trojanface.github.io/weatherdashboard/)

-# Screenshot
-Desktop Screenshot
+# Desktop Screenshot
 ![An image of the weather dashboard on desktop.](./desktop.png)

-Mobile Screenshot
+# Mobile Screenshot
 ![An image of the weather dashboard on mobile.](./Mobile.png)

 # Credits